AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 ---
-title: Lambda Function Example - Retrieve Similar Records
+title: Higher-order Function Example - Retrieve Similar Records
 description: Learn how to identify and retrieve similar or related records from one or more datasets based on a similarity metric and similarity threshold.
 This workflow can highlight meaningful relationships or overlaps between disparate datasets.
 exl-id: 4810326a-a613-4e6a-9593-123a14927214
 ---
-# Lambda function example: Retrieve similar records
+# Higher-order function example: Retrieve similar records

-Solve several common use cases by using Data Distiller lambda functions to identify and retrieve similar or related records from one or more datasets.
+Solve several common use cases by using Data Distiller higher-order functions to identify and retrieve similar or related records from one or more datasets.
 You can use this guide to identify products from different datasets that have a significant similarity in their characteristics or attributes.
 The methodology in this document provides solutions to: data deduplication, record linkage, recommendation systems, information retrieval, and text analytics among others.

-The document describes the process of implementing a similarity join then uses Data Distiller lambda functions to compute the similarity between sets of data and filter them based on selected attributes.
+The document describes the process of implementing a similarity join then uses Data Distiller higher-order functions to compute the similarity between sets of data and filter them based on selected attributes.
 SQL code snippets and explanations are provided for each step of the process.
-The workflow implements similarity joins using the Jaccard similarity measure and tokenization using Data Distiller lambda functions.
+The workflow implements similarity joins using the Jaccard similarity measure and tokenization using Data Distiller higher-order functions.
 These methods are then used to identify and retrieve similar or related records from one or more datasets based on a similarity metric.
-The key sections of the process include: [tokenization using lambda functions](#data-transformation), the [cross-join of unique elements](#cross-join-unique-elements), the [Jaccard similarity calculation](#compute-the-jaccard-similarity-measure), and the [threshold-based filtering](#similarity-threshold-filter).
+The key sections of the process include: [tokenization using higher-order functions](#data-transformation), the [cross-join of unique elements](#cross-join-unique-elements), the [Jaccard similarity calculation](#compute-the-jaccard-similarity-measure), and the [threshold-based filtering](#similarity-threshold-filter).

 ## Prerequisites